 You may change the Dual Watch feature to Tri-watch via the Menu ("Set") Mode.
-Refer to Menu Mode Item "DUAL WATCH MODE" on page 28 for details.
+Refer to Menu Mode Item "DUAL WATCH MODE" on page 29 for details.

 Tri-Watch scans Channel 16, 9, and one other channel.
-When enabled the HX380 will show "TW 16/9" in the upper left corner of the display.
+When enabled the HX400IS will show "TW 16/9" in the upper left corner of the display.

-1. Press and hold the wey for two seconds to activate the TRI-Watch feature.
-"TW 16/9" will appear on the upper left corner of the display when the Tri-Watch feature is activated.

-When a transmission is received on the channel 16, radio will stay on the channel 16 until the incoming signal disappears.

-3. When a transmission is received on the channel 9, the radio will Dual watch between the channel 16 and channel 9.
+- Press and hold the result key for two seconds to activate the TRI-Watch feature.
+"TW 16/9" will appear on the upper left corner of the display when the Tri-Watch feature is activated. - When a transmission is received on the channel 16, radio will stay on the channel 16 until the incoming signal disappears. - 3.
+When a transmission is received on the channel 9, the radio will Dual watch between the channel 16 and channel 9. - 4.
+When the radio receives a transmission on the working channel, the radio will Tri-watch between the working channel, channel 16 and channel 9.

-- 4. When the radio receives a transmission on the working channel, the radio will Tri-watch between the working channel, channel 16 and channel 9. - 5.
-To stop the Tri-watch feature and return to normal operation, press the wey.
+5. To stop the Tri-watch feature and return to normal operation, press the 📟 key.